DigitalHealthcareLab/24FCLPF/README.md

 # Federated Class Incremental Learning: A Pseudo Feature Based Approach Without Exemplars

-This repository contains the PyTorch implementation for the paper:
+This repository contains the PyTorch implementation for the 2024 ACCV paper:
 **Federated Class Incremental Learning: A Pseudo Feature Based Approach Without Exemplars** <br>
 This paper was selected for **oral presentation**, placing it in the top 5.6% of submissions.